mIRC-Scripters/mirckb/docs/source/commands/alias.rst

     * - <aliasname>
       - The name of the alias to use.
     * - [command]
-- If specified, the commands that are associated with the alias (you can specify multiple commands on one line by seperating them properly with :doc:`pipes </beginner/bootcamp.html#piping>` ), if not specified the alias is removed.
+      - If specified, the commands that are associated with the alias (you can specify multiple commands on one line by seperating them properly with :ref:`beginner-piping`), if not specified the alias is removed.

 Example
 -------